 The majority of construction workers eagerly anticipate the warm months of summer.
 This primarily arises from the fact that they will no longer be exposed to extremely cold temperatures and similar conditions.
 However, we need to keep in mind that safety precautions while working at height during pleasant weather are just as important to recognise in order to avoid potentially serious injuries.
 There are also concerns altogether specific to warmer temperatures that should likewise be examined in order to fully appreciate the dangers of working at height.
 What safety precautions while working at height should be addressed?
-Let us highlight some professional suggestions.
+Let us highlight some professional suggestions with our expert advice.

 Working at Height Health and Safety: The Initial Assessment